jkakar/octopress/source/_posts/2010-06-13-object-collections-in-storm.markdown

 Clauses to limit the scope of the query can be passed to find.
-Finding all accounts owned by Vince Offer, the equivalent of `SELECT * FROM account WHERE owner = ‘Vince Offer’`, is also simple:
+Finding all accounts owned by Vince Offer, the equivalent of `SELECT * FROM account WHERE owner = ‘Vince Offer'`, is also simple:

 ``` python
 result = store.find(Account, Account.owner == "Vince Offer")